megancarta/BJ-STRIKE-ZONE-2016/README.md

 # BJ-STRIKE-ZONE-2016
 ```
 CONTRIBUTIONS:
-Megan Carta for SQL and data analysis
+Megan Carta for SQL and Data Analysis
-Ben Catalan for Python scripting
+Ben Catalan for Python Scripting
 ```

 Database and analysis of umpire strike zone calls that help or hurt the Blue Jays